 Response: Accepted.
-The multinational group of companies' aspect will be addressed through the above-mentioned targeted amendment that will be made in the 2017 Draft TLAB.
+The multinational group of companies' aspect will be addressed through the above-mentioned targeted proposed amendment in the 2017 Draft TLAB.

 Comment: The draft Explanatory Memorandum refers to a concern relating to essentially a 'disguised sales-of-shares' utilising a subscription-and-buyback mechanism which results in an uplift in the CTC of the target company.
 The draft legislation does not contain any measures to address this mechanism of abuse.